 • Studio apartments without kitchens or partial kitchens without cooking facilities

 • Upscale multi-bedroom apartments.

 The living space may be furnished or unfurnished.
-Even if the living space is furnished some assisted living facilities allow residents to bring some of there own furnishing to make it feel more like home.
+Even if the living space is furnished some assisted living facilities allow residents to bring their own furnishing to make it feel more like home.

 The living spaces are generally smaller than those intended as general housing.

 Assisted living residences provide supervision and assistance with Activities of Daily Living (ADLs) such as meals, bathing, coordination of services with outside health care providers, and monitoring of resident activities to help to ensure the resident’s health, safety, and well-being.

 Assistance may include the administration or supervision of medication.